ilsegaertner/CUB-film-data-client/README.md

 #### Main view

-- Returns ALL movies to the user (each movie item with an image, title, and description)
+- Displays all movies with pertinent details such as image, title, and description
-- Filtering the list of movies with a “search” feature
+- Facilitates easy filtering of movies through a search feature
-- Ability to select a movie for more details
+- Enables users to view detailed information about each movie
-- Ability to log out
-- Ability to navigate to Profile view
+- Provides options for logging out and navigating to the Profile view

 #### Single Movie view

 - Returns data (description, genre, director, image) about a single movie to the user
-- Allows users to add a movie to their list of favorites
+- Allows users to add movies to their list of favorites

 #### Login view

-- Allows users to log in with a username and password
+- Enables users to securely log in using their username and password

 #### Signup view